aby-377/Discord-Rare-Username-gen/README.md

 ## ⭐ Support

 If you like this project, consider giving it a star.
 It helps the project grow and motivates future updates.
+If you need help add me on Discord **Aby377**
+If you dont find the .env just creat it and use the code at the Top.

 ---